About This Project

 Meet the Team

 I've been studying the evolution of mating and reproductive traits in harvestmen (a.k.a "daddy-longlegs") for around ten years!
-I earned my Ph.D. from the University of Maryland in 2014, and my current home base is San Diego.
+I earned my Ph.D. from the University of Maryland in 2014, and my current home base is at the University of Maryland, Baltimore County.

 The number one question I get asked about my research: Are daddy-longlegs dangerous to people?!
 No!
 This unique order of arachnids does not have fangs, and they do not produce any venom (although they do have defensive glands on their backs, which produce a fluid that smells kind of like onions to me).

-In my spare time, I travel, sew, collect comic books, enjoy science fiction movies, and take Zumba classes at my local gym!
+In my spare time, I travel, sew, collect comic books, enjoy science fiction movies, play with my cats, and jog in my neighborhood!

 Below: a museum sample female L. relictum (legs have been removed for clarity).
 Scale is approximately 235 pixels/mm.